-Crunchy Caramelized Peanuts is such a traditional treat in Chile; there is no park without a street vendor offering it.
-I always thought it was complicated to do at home, but it is effortless and they last longer.
-A must try.
+Crunchy Caramelized Peanuts are a traditional treat in Chile; there is no park without a street vendor offering it.
+I always thought it was complicated at home, but it is effortless, and they last longer—a must-try.

 Perfect snack for all the get-togethers going on during football season.

-- 4 cups peanut with skin (I used Spanish peanuts raw and unsalted from HEB)
+- 4 cups peanuts with skin (I used Spanish peanuts raw and unsalted from HEB)

 - 2 cups granulated sugar